 Open air concerts, community sports events, parades, local dance and music, horse charges, funfairs, fireworks, markets, and the crowning of a beauty pageant are all part of the happenings.
-This year held at the end of July, Feshta dial Hubbumaluk presents three days of merriment and entertainment.
+As always, Feshta dial Hubbumaluk presents three days of merriment and entertainment.
 There are no tickets, music is free and the program is loose, though most of the fun happens after the heat of the midday sun.

 Culture Vultures, an arts organization coming from the heart of Sefrou, is offering festival chaperones, for visitors not wishing to miss the action.
 It’s an event spread all over the town as well as sporadically programmed.
 Places are limited to small groups.
 C.V.s guests are provided with a meal, a local festival chaperon, and transport – as the saying says “from the village of Fez to the town of Sefrou”.
 For more information contact firstname.lastname@example.org

 Sefrou Cherry Festival